Naval Health Clinic Cherry Point: Establishment of the Coastal North Carolina Marketplace: 2021

 On August 25, 2021, Naval Health Clinic Cherry Point joined in partnership with Naval Medical Center Camp Lejeune to form the Coastal North Carolina Market under the Defense Health Agency.
 This partnership streamlines patient care between the two medical facilities while sharing resources.
 The market is estimated to service a population of approximately 170,000 eligible beneficiaries.

 The Joint Commission Accreditation Survey: 2022

 On July 11–13, Naval Health Clinic Cherry Point underwent an accreditation visit by The Joint Commission.
 Several departments within the clinic received commendations, to include medicine management, behavioral health and facilities with no major deficiencies found by the inspectors.

+Establishment of the Defense Health Network Atlantic: 2023

+In October 2023, Naval Health Clinic Cherry Point became a member of the Defense Health Network Atlantic.

 Navy Medicine Readiness Training Command Cherry Point

 Naval Health Clinic Cherry Point also serves as Navy Medicine Readiness Training Command Cherry Point with the mission to train and provide Sailors ready to deploy in support of operations inside the United States and abroad.